-Living in Gresham, Oregon – Introduction
+Living in Gresham, Oregon – Cost, Jobs, Neighborhood & Lifestyle Guide 2026

 Living in Gresham, Oregon offers a quieter suburban lifestyle while still being closely connected to the economic opportunities of the Portland metropolitan area.
 Located just 20 miles east of Portland, Gresham is the fourth-largest city in Oregon with a population of around 115,000 residents.

 The city sits near the beautiful Columbia River Gorge and Mount Hood region, giving residents easy access to some of the most scenic outdoor landscapes in the Pacific Northwest.
 This combination of urban accessibility and natural beauty makes Gresham an attractive place for families and professionals.
+Many people choose living in Gresham, Oregon because it offers more affordable housing compared to Portland while still providing access to jobs, entertainment, and transportation networks in the larger metro area.

 Gresham also features several parks, scenic trails, and recreational areas such as Oxbow Regional Park, Hogan Butte Nature Park, and the Springwater Corridor Trail, which provide excellent hiking and biking opportunities.